Close Menu

 • You don’t need to move abroad to live longer: Research on long-lived populations points to habits you can adopt anywhere—daily movement, strong social ties, and preventive care.

 You might assume the “world’s healthiest country” is also where people live the longest.
 It’s not that simple.
-Singapore and Taiwan top recent health index rankings, but Japan still leads in raw life expectancy at 84.5 years, according to the World Health Organization (WHO).
+Singapore and Taiwan top recent health index rankings, but Japan still leads in raw life expectancy at 84.5 years, as reported by the World Health Organization (WHO).
 What Singapore does lead in is healthy life expectancy—the years you spend in good health, not just being alive.
 Singaporeans can expect 73.6 healthy years, edging past Japan’s 73.4, WHO data says.

 The difference matters when planning for retirement, considering destinations to live abroad, or simply trying to determine what actually adds years to your life.